The STM By-Laws are also available to download in PDF format.

 - Every nominee shall be seconded by at least one other person who is a representative of a member organization;

 - No member company shall have more than two (2) Board seats

-- Every nominee for the Chair and for the Treasurer must first have been elected as a member of the STM Board
+- Every nominee for the Vice Chairs must first have been elected as a member of the STM Board

-The Chairman shall normally preside at the meetings of The STM Board, the Executive Committee and The Annual General Meeting (AGM).
-In the absence of the Chairman The STM Board, the Executive Committee and The Annual General Meeting (AGM) will appoint one of its members to preside at a meeting or at part of a meeting.
+The Chair shall normally preside at the meetings of The STM Board, the Executive Committee and The Annual General Meeting (AGM).
+In the absence of the Chair, the Vice Chair (Chair Elect) shall preside; if not present the Vice Chair (Treasurer) shall preside.
+In their absences, the STM Board, the Executive Committee and The Annual General Meeting (AGM) will appoint one of its members to preside at a meeting or at part of a meeting.